zNaLa/docs/docs/FAQ.md

 Discord allows bots in over `2,000` servers to use a feature called `Sharding`.
 In Rythm's case, we are known as the largest music bot on Discord, so we require lots of shards to maintain uptime.
 For more detail, please [click here](https://discord.com/developers/docs/topics/gateway#sharding) to view more about Discord's Sharding feature.

+### Can Rythm play 24/7 Music?
+No, Rythm is not a 24/7 music bot.
+The reason behind this decision is because music bots require a lot of resources.
+So when the bot is by itself, and not being used by anyone, these resources are still being used, leaving less available for other people.
+If you do want a bot that plays music 24/7, you can host one with [Moosic](https://github.com/Repulser/Moosic).
+Instructions on how to host this is on [Moosic's wiki](https://github.com/Repulser/Moosic/wiki).

+### Is Rythm open-source and can I self-host it?
+Short answer: `No`

+### Can Rythm execute commands given by other bots?
+No, Rythm doesn't respond to commands issued by other bots as it can be easily abused.
+This restriction will not be removed, nor will any exceptions be made.

 ## Roles/Permissions
 ---